Top 10 Things that Should Automatically Disqualify Someone from Being President of the United States

 Integrity and truthfulness are fundamental qualities for any leader, especially for the one holding the highest office in the country.
 The ability to communicate honestly, transparently, and genuinely with the public is a cornerstone of a functioning democracy.

 A compulsive liar, by nature, undermines these principles.
-The constant stream of untruths erodes trust, promotes uncertainty, and creates a toxic environment both within their administration and amongst the public.
+The constant stream of untruths erodes trust, promotes uncertainty, and creates a toxic environment both within their administration and among the public.
 This habit of deceit not only reflects a lack of respect for the electorate but also indicates a worrying lack of self-accountability.

 Someone who habitually lies, even about minor issues, likely lacks the moral compass and the ethical backbone necessary to lead a nation.
 Their priorities are skewed more towards self-preservation and manipulation, rather than the well-being of the people they are supposed to serve.